fultonj/ussuri/derive/data/README.md

 In order to get the above roles updated, the playbook [cli-derive-parameters.yaml](https://review.opendev.org/#/c/719466/22/tripleo_ansible/playbooks/cli-derive-parameters.yaml@37) is run whenver `-p ~/templates/plan-samples/plan-environment-derived-params.yaml` is passed.
-This playbook calls the following role like this:
+This playbook calls the new role like this:

 ```
 - name: Derive params for each role